 Concussions can occur from many causes.
-Motor vehicle accidents (MVAs), sports, running into something or being hit in the head by an object, assault, and falls are common causes.
+Car accidents (also referred to as motor vehicle accidents or MVAs), sports, running into something or being hit in the head by an object, assault, and falls are common causes.
 Of the many symptoms that follow, one aspect is rarely discussed for females: changes to menstrual cycles and periods.
 It’s something I’ve been working on for some time.
 I’ve added many posts on this site regarding hormones and menstrual cycles as well as my cycle dysfunction survey results.
 In this post, I’ve pulled together some information regarding ways in which periods can be affected by concussion, as well as some resources for tracking issues.

 Can a concussion affect my period?